 Just like scuba divers, freedivers must learn how to equalize the air spaces in their ear cavities, sinuses and masks due to increased water pressure at depth.
 In fact, because freedivers have less air to work with and descend much faster than scuba divers, they usually employ more advanced methods for equalizing than scuba divers do.

-The two main ways to equalize are called the Valsalva and Frenzel manoeuvres.
-Typically, scuba divers only learn the Valsalva manoeuvre, which involves closing off your mouth, pinching your nose, and exhaling against the closed airways, thereby forcing air into your Eustachian tube.
+The two main ways to equalize are called the Valsalva and Frenzel maneuvers.
+Typically, scuba divers only learn the Valsalva maneuver, which involves closing off your mouth, pinching your nose, and exhaling against the closed airways, thereby forcing air into your Eustachian tube.
 While this technique is mostly sufficient for recreational scuba diving, it causes strain on the lungs and requires more air.
 Plus, it becomes problematic between 20–30 meters/65–100 feet as your lungs get more and more compressed.

-The Frenzel manoeuvre, by contrast, only requires the air in your mouth to complete.
+The Frenzel maneuver, by contrast, only requires the air in your mouth to complete.
 It is the primary technique used by freedivers and merely requires you to pinch your nose and push the air into your Eustachian tube with your tongue (as when forming a ‘t’ without pronouncing it), which is a lot more efficient.
 Scuba divers who learn this advanced equalization technique will be better prepared to overcome equalization problems at depth.
-That means no more cancelled dives due to unbearable ear pain.
+That means no more canceled dives due to unbearable ear pain.

 #4 Freediving Makes You Move More Efficiently in the Water

 If you’ve ever seen a freediver swim, you must have noticed how gracefully they move.
-Because freedivers need to make the most out of every breath, they need to master a range of movements that will make it easier for you to manoeuvre underwater, even with a heavy scuba kit.
+Because freedivers need to make the most out of every breath, they need to master a range of movements that will make it easier for you to maneuver underwater, even with a heavy scuba kit.

 Freedivers learn finning and swimming techniques that help them move efficiently in the water so that they expend the least amount of energy possible and preserve valuable oxygen.
 Aware of any dangling equipment and body positions, freedivers also learn how to minimize drag and streamline their bodies.

 Scuba divers who master these techniques will find themselves finning less, gliding more and moving more naturally in the water.
-As result, they will use less energy and consume their air more efficiently.
+As a result, they will use less energy and consume their air more efficiently.

-Freediving can also help you control your buoyancy, by teaching you how to use your breathing to fine tune your buoyancy.
+Freediving can also help you control your buoyancy, by teaching you how to use your breathing to fine-tune your buoyancy.
 By using controlled breaths, divers can learn to ascend with an inhale and descend with an exhale.
 The more practice you gain using breathing techniques, the more likely you are to perfect the all-important skill of buoyancy control.